Global stocks press pause, gold hits 3-mth high on inflation concerns

 "What markets are doing is hoping for the best and preparing for the worst," said Fahad Kamal, chief investment officer at Kleinwort Hambros, although adding he felt the inflationary pressures would dissipate.

-Equities were also benefitting from the TINA, or “There Is No Alternative” factor, he said.
+Equities were also benefiting from the TINA, or "There Is No Alternative" factor, he said.

 "Stock market valuations are not giving the green signal but the question is: compared to what?
 If you buy bonds you are almost guaranteed to lose money.
 So the market is more tolerant of higher valuations that it would normally be."